Norton Review: Quick Expert Summary

 Dark Web Monitoring (Select Countries Only)

 Norton’s dark web monitoring feature scans dark web forums, credit reports, and breach databases to notify users when their information has been leaked.
-As of right now, dark web monitoring is only available to users in 20+ countries, including in the US, Canada, Japan, Australia, New Zealand, and more than 10 countries in Europe like the UK, Germany, Switzerland, and Denmark.
+As of right now, dark web monitoring is only available to users in 20+ countries, including the US, Japan, Australia, New Zealand, and more than 10 countries in Europe like the UK, Germany, Switzerland, and Denmark.
 US users can also take advantage of LifeLock’s powerful identity protections — but I’ll get to that later.

-Norton’s dark web monitoring scans for a really impressive array of personally identifying information (PII), such as:
+Norton’s dark web monitoring scans for an impressive array of personally identifying information (PII), such as:

 - Bank account numbers.